Fagbemi: Full Implementation of ACJA/ACJL Will End ‘Forum Shopping’

 Alex Enumah in Abuja

-The Attorney-General of the Federation (AGF) and Minister of Justice, Prince Lateef Fagbemi, SAN, has observed that the full implementation of the Administration of Criminal Justice Act (ACJA) 2015 and the Administration of Criminal Justice Law (ACJL), would end the menace of “forum shopping” by criminals seeking to escape justice.
+The Attorney-General of the Federation (AGF) and Minister of Justice, Mr. Lateef Fagbemi, has observed that the full implementation of the Administration of Criminal Justice Act (ACJA) 2015 and the Administration of Criminal Justice Law (ACJL), would end the menace of “forum shopping” by criminals seeking to escape justice.

-Fagbemi stated this on Tuesday, at the inauguration of the National Working Committee (NWC) on National Minimum Standards (NMS) for the Implementation of the Administration of Criminal Justice Monitoring Committee (ACJMC).
+Fagbemi stated this yesterday, at the inauguration of the National Working Committee (NWC) on National Minimum Standards (NMS) for the Implementation of the Administration of Criminal Justice Monitoring Committee (ACJMC).

 International IDEA is the implementer of the Rule of Law and Anti-Corruption (RoLAC) Programme Phase II, being funded by the European Union.

-In a keynote address, the minister who was represented by the Solicitor General of the Federation and Permanent Secretary, Federal Ministry of Justice, Mrs Beatrice Jessy-Agba, stated that the federal government enacted the ACJA in 2015, with a view to ensuring harmonious implementation of criminal justice reforms across the federation.
+In a keynote address, the minister who was represented by the Solicitor General of the Federation and Permanent Secretary, Federal Ministry of Justice, Mrs. Beatrice Jessy-Agba, stated that the federal government enacted the ACJA in 2015, to ensure harmonious implementation of criminal justice reforms across the federation.

+“The adoption of the Act by States also ensures that offenders cannot move from state to state to escape justice, a term commonly known as Forum Shopping.

 He accordingly implored all the participants, members, and stakeholders to cooperate with the national working group so that they can achieve their mandate in bringing about the significant improvement expected to be seen in the day to day dispensation of criminal justice.

+“With concerted efforts of stakeholders, I hope that members will be able to deliberate and come up with pragmatic and innovative solutions to address these problems”, the AGF stated.

-In a remarks, the Chairman, Bodies of States Attorneys-General, Dr Ben Odoh, who was represented by Nassarawa AG, Labaran Shaibu Magaji described the new move as significant, capable of creating a balance, inclusive justice system that will not only safeguards rights of all parties but will also strengthen legal frameworks.
+In a remarks, the Chairman, Bodies of States Attorneys-General, Dr. Ben Odoh, who was represented by Nasarawa AG, Labaran Shaibu Magaji, described the new move as significant, capable of creating a balanced, inclusive justice system that would not only safeguard rights of all parties but will also strengthen legal frameworks.

-Similarly , the Director, Administration of Criminal Justice and Reform Department (ACJRD), Federal Ministry of Justice, Mrs Leticia Ayoola-Daniels said the initiative stemmed from the growing need for a unified framework that would address the persistent gaps in the implementation of the ACJA and ACJLs across the country.
+Similarly, the Director of, Administration of Criminal Justice and Reform Department (ACJRD), Federal Ministry of Justice, Mrs. Leticia Ayoola-Daniels said the initiative stemmed from the growing need for a unified framework that would address the persistent gaps in the implementation of the ACJA and ACJLs across the country.

-Contributing, RoLAC representatives, Mr Peter Omenka stressed that the entity will continue to consolidate on the rule of law and anti-corruption reforms in Nigeria.
+Contributing, RoLAC’s representatives, Mr. Peter Omenka, stressed that the entity would continue to consolidate on the rule of law and anti-corruption reforms in Nigeria.